An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 - Supply Chain Resource Tracking demonstrates a superior alternative to tariffs for managing strategic resource dependencies on foreign adversaries.

-Critique and Fiction
+Critique

 - Economic Calculation in the CBDC/Digital ID/Net Zero Commonwealth revisits Mises and Hayek’s critique of socialism in the context of modern digital surveillance and programmable money, and shows how FME achieves net-zero goals through incentive rather than mandate.